Two Major Author Homes in Western Georgia:

 The best-known book written by McCullers, and often required reading for high school or college courses, is The Heart is a Lonely Hunter.
 It was made into a play, a painting and a feature film.
 Read about it here: self.gutenberg.org/articles/the_heart_is_a_lonely_hunter.
 For information about the 1968 dramatic film starring Alan Arkin and Sondra Locke, whose performances won each Academy Award nominations, click here: imdb.com.

-The Carson McCullers home is the second-to-last stop on the Georgia Author Adventures Trail that begins in Savannah and ends in Plains.
-It is in western Georgia.
 You can read about more Georgia Author Adventures-recommended stops by clicking here: Georgia Author Adventures Literary Trail.